Coronavirus (COVID-19) SPIKE-1 trial – CRUK’s Centre for Drug Development

 Interested in taking part?

-People can only take part in this trial if they are 50 years or older and have coronavirus (COVID-19)
+People can only take part in this trial if they are over 18 and have coronavirus COVID-19

-If you think you have coronavirus COVID-19 and want to take part you will need to have a test to confirm you have the virus Discover how to get tested for coronavirus COVID-19
+If you think you have COVID-19 and want to take part you will need to have a test to confirm you have the virus Discover how to get tested for COVID-19 (link is external)

 - Email or phone the clinical trial team to register your interest in participating

-A number of clinical research centres in the UK will be participating in this trial
+The following clinical research centres in the UK are currently participating in this trial:

 More clinical research centres are planned to open in other parts of the UK and details will be added when available